 Tibco Runtime Agent (TRA) sets up the environment.
 Tibco's environment integrates Tibco Designer, JRE, JVM, Hawk, and Tibco RV.

 Q15) What are the differences between render data and parse data?

-Render data renders data from output, providing a string according to defined data format.
+Render data renders data from the output, providing a string according to the defined data format.

-Parse data parses text content according to defined data format.
+Parse data parses text content according to the defined data format.

 Q16) What are the differences between topics and queues?